Success Stories

 Great Smoky

-In Chimneys, a section of the Great Smoky National Park, the year before bear-proof garbage cans were used, there were 32 instances of nuisance bears having been removed from the park (see report – figure 9).
-In 1991, after installation of bear-proof garbage cans, there were no bears removed.
+In Chimneys, a section of the Great Smoky National Park, the year before bear-resistant garbage cans were used, there were 32 instances of nuisance bears having been removed from the park (see report - figure 9).
+In 1991, after installation of bear-resistant garbage cans, there were no bears removed.

 Juneau, Alaska

-In 2002, Juneau, Alaska created several ordinances requiring bear-proof dumpsters that have resulted in fewer conflicts (see report – figure 10).
+In 2002, Juneau, Alaska created several ordinances requiring bear-resistant dumpsters that have resulted in fewer conflicts (see report - figure 10).

 Nevada (Lake Tahoe Basin)